Ángel Nieves Díaz: Arrest and imprisonment

 In February 1981, Díaz was arrested on unrelated assault and firearms charges.
-He gave them a fake name, Emilio Baez, and posted bail.
+He gave authorities a fake name, Emilio Baez, and posted bail.
 Before police discovered his identity, Díaz jumped bail and fled north to Connecticut.
 He was later arrested on federal firearm charges in Middletown, Connecticut.
 While awaiting trial, Díaz was sent to Hartford Correctional Center.
 In August 1981, he and three other inmates escaped by holding one guard at knifepoint and beating another guard.
 He was convicted in federal court of illegally possessing a firearm and second degree kidnapping in state court.
 Díaz was also convicted of a state firearm charge, after officials found a loaded 38-caliber Derringer revolver in his cell.
 His federal conviction was later overturned under a now closed loophole due to Puerto Rico not being a state.

 Díaz and Toro, the latter now serving life without parole for murdering a woman in Massachusetts, were charged with killing Nagy in 1983, after Díaz's girlfriend at the time told police that Díaz was involved.
 Police found Díaz's fingerprint on a matchbook left at the scene.
 In 1986, Diaz was found guilty of first degree murder.
 During his trial, he threatened witnesses, fired his lawyer, and chose to represent himself.
 Diaz claimed that Toro had committed the murder.
 The jury sentenced him to death by an 8–4 vote.

 The testimony of a fellow inmate of Dade County, Ralph Gajus, who was serving a 20-year sentence for second degree murder, was also crucial in Díaz' conviction and sentence.
 In 1984, Gajus testified that Díaz had confessed in his cell that he had shot Nagy.
 Although Díaz spoke English poorly and Gajus understood no Spanish, the two communicated with hand signals.
 Díaz's eventual conviction was in fact largely dependent on cellmate Gajus' testimony.

 Toro pleaded guilty to second degree murder and received a life sentence.